pmontepagano/search/README.md

 # SEArch

-## Quickstart example

-Do you want to just see an example of the infrastructure running?

-1. **Tools:**
+## How to run the exoeriment that demonstrates SEArch runnung

+Prerequisites:

+1. Linux or MacOS, either x86_64 or ARM CPU.
+2. Have installed Docker with buildx and Compose plugins.
   - [Docker Engine](https://docs.docker.com/engine/) (v25+)
   - [Docker buildx plugin](https://github.com/docker/buildx)
   - [Docker Compose](https://docs.docker.com/compose/) v2.24+
   These tools are all bundled in [Docker Desktop](https://docs.docker.com/desktop/).

-2. Clone the [repository](https://github.com/pmontepagano/search.git) and checkout the branch `origin/bisimulation-impl-paper`, or unzip the [file](https://github.com/pmontepagano/search/archive/refs/heads/bisimulation-impl-paper.zip) containing it.
-3. Once in the repository root, navigate in your terminal to the `examples/credit-card-payments` directory:
+3. Navigate in your terminal to the `examples/credit-card-payments` directory:
 ```
 cd examples/credit-card-payments/
 ```
-4. Build:
+4. Build the Docker containers:
 ```
 docker compose build
 ```